celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/accounts.md

 **Waiting for the epoch to flip before bringing down the retired validator node is essential to zero-downtime rotation when elected.**

-Please see the [Running a Validator](https://docs.celo.org/getting-started/baklava-testnet/running-a-validator) section for details on key generation, authorization, and proof of possession.
+Please see the [Running a Validator](https://docs.celo.org/getting-started/baklava-testnet/running-a-validator) section for details on ECDSA and BLS key generation, authorization, and proof of possession.

 # Key Security